wpmccormick/fuzzy_match/README.md

 ```

 ### source
 Defines which columns to join together for testing against relations using the list of *text* column names.
-Use *filter* to consider rows that match some condition.
+Use *filter* to only consider rows that match some condition.
 Multiple conditions can be specified (OR with ,; AND with +) .

 ### relation
 Defines which columns to join together for relations that are tested against using the list of *text* column names.
-Use *filter* to consider rows that match some condition.
+Use *filter* to only consider rows that match some condition.
 Multiple conditions can be specified (OR with ,; AND with +).
 Use *ignore* to skip any text that contains words in the list.
 Use *alias* to replace test words from the source before scoring to improve scores.

 ## output
 The output is a CSV format with the following columns: